Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Introduction

-We would like to point out that the system \eqref{eq:contact-instanton} (for a fixed $j$) forms an elliptic system, which is a natural elliptic twisting of the Cauchy-Riemann equation $\delbar^\pi w = 0$.
-(We refer to \cite{oh:sigmamodel} for the elaboration of this point of view.)
+We would like to point out that the system \eqref{eq:contact-instanton} (for fixed $j$) forms an elliptic system, which is a natural elliptic twisting of the degenerate Cauchy--Riemann equation $\delbar^\pi w = 0$.
+(We refer to \cite{oh:sigmamodel} for an elaboration of this point of view.)

-Another point which is worthwhile to point out is that while the first part of the equation involves first derivatives, the second part of the equation involves second derivatives of $w$.
-Therefore it is not enough to have $W^{2,2}$ a priori estimate to get a classical solution out of a weak solution, and hence establishing at least $W^{3,2}$ coercive estimate is crucial to start the bootstrapping arguments.
+Another worthwhile point is that while the first equation involves first derivatives, the second equation involves second derivatives of $w$.
+Therefore it is not enough to have a $W^{2,2}$-bound to get a classical solution out of a weak solution.
+Rather it is crucial to establish at least a $W^{3,2}$ coercive estimate to start the standard bootstrapping arguments.
+With this in mind, we will derive an a priori local $C^k$-estimates for contact instantons with the help of the contact triad connection.